 Why You Need Extra Clothes and Socks

 Pack quick-drying clothing instead of cotton shirts and jeans, so you don't go around feeling damp all day afterward.
-But don't forget your feet.
-If you're wearing socks, your feet could turn into a soggy, stinky mess.
+But, don't forget your feet.
+If you're wearing socks, your feet could turn into a soggy mess.

 Pack plastic bags and twice as many socks as you might think you need and change them when they get wet.

-And while we're talking socks, I’ve definitely picked up a few blisters at Disneyland.
-To avoid that, pack some high-tech, moisture-wicking runner's socks — or Wright brand socks which have a double layer.
+To avoid getting blisters on your feet, make sure to pack some high-tech, moisture-wicking runner's socks, or Wright brand socks which have a double layer.

 For more protection from splashes on the rides, pack a cheap plastic poncho.